"Haunting ... an awe-inspiring brand of desert-pop/swamp rock." - Huff Post

 “We were thinking about the co-dependent relationship between Harley Quinn and The Joker,” says Tony.
 “I feel like we’re all capable of that kind of connection to some degree.”

 Whether it’s the Southern Gothic swell of “God’s Gonna Cut You Down,” dark energy coursing through “Boogeyman,” or intense sensuality during “Holy Grail,” the group conjure up a singular spirit that’s equally catchy and cathartic.
-For the live show, Danyell leads a fresh gang of hard-charging musicians, while Tony remains behind-the-scenes in the lab as producer and co-pilot of Dead Posey.
+For the live show, Danyell & Tony lead a fresh gang of hard-charging musicians.

 In the end, now that Dead Posey’s spell has been cast, it won’t be broken.